brown-ccv/jaworski-cellseg/README.md

 ### How to use

 1. Run napari from your python environment
-2. Select the Plugin option located at the top menu bar
+2. Select the *Plugins* > *Jaworski lab cell seg*  option from the top menu bar
-3. Select Jaworski lab cell plugin

    <img src="images/README/napari_img.png" alt="Image description" width="500" height="300">
 4. After a few seconds the widgets will be added at the right side of the napari window

    <img src="images/README/plugin_img.png" alt="Image description" width="200" height="300">

-5. The following image illustrates the series of steps to segment, label, and count cells in the dataset.
+5. Load your data and follow the series of steps illustrated in the diagram below to segment, label, and count cells.
+See below for detailed instructions for each step.
    <img src="images/README/pipeline.png" alt="Image description" width="630" height="200">

 ### Load dataset